-When comparing British Airways Vs Cathay Pacific, which is the best option when travelling in Business Class?
+When comparing British Airways Vs. Cathay Pacific, which is the best option when traveling in Business Class?

 Airport & Lounges

 Cathay Pacific operates from Hong Kong International Airport (HKG), while the British Airways hub is London Heathrow (LHR).
-Both airports are excellent offering decent restaurants, world-class shopping with haute boutiques, and a wide range of leisure facilities.
-Hong Kong airport even has a golf courses (HKG).
+Both airports are excellent offering decent restaurants, world-class shopping with Haute boutiques, and a wide range of leisure facilities.
+Hong Kong airport even has a golf course (HKG).

 Hong Kong Airport has a more impressive look – with soaring spaces bathed in daylight under a vaulted roof, London Heathrow is the airport closest to my home and I particularly love Terminal 5 which the majority of British Airways flights leave from.
 It has excellent British Airways airport lounges and is a marvel of engineering and design (at least by British standards).

-I actually like the style of both the British Airways and the Cathay Pacific.
-They are both stylish and I don’t have a particular favourite.
+I actually like the style of both British Airways and the Cathay Pacific.
+They are both stylish and I don’t have a particular favorite.
 British Airways planes offer classic style in a blue hue.